almahdi/rxjs-lambda-example/README.md

 - `run-lambda.mjs` — Test harness that imports `handler` and asserts the response; also prints details and execution time.
 - `rxjs.umd.min.js` — Local UMD build of RxJS used by `index.mjs`.
 - `package.json` — Project manifest. `npm test` runs the test harness.
+- `LICENSE` — MIT license for this repository.

 ## Requirements